InvoiceFox/InvoiceFox-API-bash/inventory-via-api.md

 ## Creating a document

-Documents change inventory, incoming documents add to inventory and outgoing reduce the inventory for the items.
-Transfer documents move inventory from one (internal) warehouse to another.
+Documents change inventory in a specific warehouse, incoming documents add to inventory and outgoing reduce the inventory for the items.
+Internal documents move inventory from one (internal) warehouse to another.

 Documents have types: